-The Company's Compensation Committee does not believe that providing generous executive perquisites is either necessary to attract and retain executive talent or consistent with its pay-for-performance philosophy.
-Therefore, other than the benefits described in the "Summary Compensation" table, it did not provide perquisites such as personal use of aircraft, excise tax gross-ups, financial planning services, club memberships or vacation homes to the NEOs.
+The Compensation Committee does not believe that providing generous executive perquisites is necessary to attract and retain executive talent or consistent with its pay-for-performance philosophy.
+In 2019, we did not provide perquisites to the NEOs, other than as described in the "Summary Compensation Table" or in modest amounts, less than \$10,000 and not required to be itemized under applicable SEC rules.